Picovoice/picovoice/sdk/react-native/README.md

 To use wake word (`.ppn`) and context (`.rhn`) files in your React Native application you'll need to add the files to your platform projects.
 Android models must be added to `./android/app/src/main/assets/`, while iOS models can be added anywhere under `./ios`, but must be included as a bundled resource in your iOS (i.e. add via XCode) project.
 The paths used as initialization arguments are relative to these device-specific directories.

+Alternatively, if the files are deployed to the device with a different method, the absolute paths to the files on device can be used.

 The `wakeWordCallback` and `inferenceCallback` parameters are functions that you want to execute when a wake word is detected and when an inference is made.

 ```javascript